Oxidiko/Oxidiko/README.md

 ### 2. Paranoia Mode (Default) 🕵️‍♂️
 - No data leaves your browser unless you *explicitly* export it.
 - No cookies, no localStorage, no sessionStorage, no tracking.
-(Sidebar state is the only thing that gets a cookie, and you can nuke it.)
 - If you’re not sure, just open DevTools and check.
-We dare you.
+I dare you.

 ### 3. Open Source, But... 📜
 - Licensed under the Business Source License 1.1.
 You can use, copy, and modify for personal/educational/internal use, but you *can’t* resell, rehost, or make your own SaaS with it.
 (Sorry, not sorry.)